-At this time, NOHFH was also at a crossroad as the organization looked towards the future.
+At this time, NOHFH was also at a crossroads as the organization looked towards the future.
 Traditionally, they were building one affordable home a year, but the community called for more.
 It was at this time that I was approached by the Board leaders to consider submitting my resume to be the first Executive Director.
 Seven years later, we have grown from a $250,000 budget to a $1.1 million dollar budget.
-We have built 16 affordable homes and repaired over 125 houses for low income households, seniors, veterans, disabled, and single-parent households through our Brush with Kindness Program (I implemented this program into our organization on April 10, 2010).
+We have built 16 affordable homes and repaired over 125 houses for low-income households, seniors, veterans, disabled, and single-parent households through our Brush with Kindness Program (I implemented this program into our organization on April 10, 2010).

 Additionally when Sandy hit in October of 2012 NOHFH said “YES,” we will be a leader in the rebuild efforts.
-We embarked upon rebuilding 60 homes for low income Sandy victims through three years of collaborative partnerships with the American Red Cross, Hurricane Sandy NJ Relief Fund (First Lady’s Fund), 12-12-12 Concert and many other funding partners.
+We embarked upon rebuilding 60 homes for low-income Sandy victims through three years of collaborative partnerships with the American Red Cross, Hurricane Sandy NJ Relief Fund (First Lady’s Fund), 12-12-12 Concert, and many other funding partners.

 What has been the most rewarding aspect of your job?

 The most rewarding aspect of my job is seeing (and feeling) the impact of our mission on the community.
-Through our housing programs we make the quality of life for our low income neighbors safer and more dignified.
+Through our housing programs, we make the quality of life for our low-income neighbors safer and more dignified.
 We bring hope in times of despair and joy and happiness when people have stopped believing.
-We impact the homeowners but we also impact the volunteers, the neighbors, the faith community, the businesses, donors, sponsors etc. because when you give you receive.
+We impact the homeowners but we also impact the volunteers, the neighbors, the faith community, the businesses, donors, sponsors, etc. because when you give you receive.
 Your heart grows and you feel compelled to do more and as we all know…it takes a Village.

 What kind of career did you initially go to school for?

 My career following Syracuse University was hotel/restaurant management.
 I loved the challenges and I loved the quick pace.
-Like non-profit, there was always a bunch of balls in the air to catch and more importantly there were many employees that needed to feel that their job was important and that they were important.
+Like non-profit, there was always a bunch of balls in the air to catch and more importantly, there were many employees that needed to feel that their job was important and that they were important.
 Often in “big business,” managers lose sight of their employee’s self-worth and they treat them indifferently.
-As the youngest General Manager for Prime Motor Inns Inc. (Franchise Management Company) I was determined to put value to every person’s job from the housekeepers to the Sales Manager.
+As the youngest General Manager for Prime Motor Inns Inc. (Franchise Management Company), I was determined to put value to every person’s job from the housekeepers to the Sales Manager.

 Do you have any words of wisdom that have followed you throughout your career?

-I guess my words of wisdom are…”treat all people with respect regardless of their position, pay scale, education…take the time to listen and learn from your employees, volunteers, community as you may think you know the solution but sometimes you don’t…be patient, kind and compassionate to all and learn from your heart”.
+I guess my words of wisdom are…” treat all people with respect regardless of their position, pay scale, education…take the time to listen and learn from your employees, volunteers, community as you may think you know the solution but sometimes you don’t…be patient, kind and compassionate to all and learn from your heart”.